Jalynn-X/crypto-pipeline/README.md

 volume at each price level.
 Unlike a simple average, VWAP reflects where most trading activity occurred.
-The pipeline calculates the deviation of the current price from VWAP to identify whether the asset is trading at a premium or discount relative to its fair value — a key signal used by traders to identify potential buy and sell opportunities.
+The pipeline calculates the deviation of the current price from VWAP to identify whether the asset is trading at a premium or discount relative to its fair value, which can be used to identify potential buy and sell opportunities.

 **BTC vs ETH Correlation Analysis**